 To find out more about these programs, please contact RecruitingDept@ll.mit.edu.

-Technical groups at Lincoln Laboratory employ students from MIT, Northeastern University, and other area colleges as co-ops working full time with mentors during the summer or work/study semesters and part time during academic terms.
+Lincoln Laboratory employs students from MIT, Northeastern University, Wentworth Institute of Technology, and other area colleges as full-time co-ops or part-time student technical assistants throughout the year.
 The program typically operates on a six-month cycle.
-Co-ops participate in building prototypes, help solve problems, assist in research activities, and test applications in the field.
+Co-ops design and build prototypes, help solve real-world problems, assist in research activities, and test applications in the field.

-The program introduces students to careers in research and development, and provides them with professional experience.
-Highly qualified students selected as co-ops become significant contributors to Lincoln Laboratory project teams and often are invited to return for subsequent internships.
+The Co-op Program introduces students to careers in research and development, and provides them with professional experience.
+Highly qualified students selected as co-ops become significant contributors to Lincoln Laboratory project teams and are often invited to return for subsequent internships.